 Capability indicators

 When you hover over a model in the assistant selector, four indicators appear: Speed — how fast the model responds, on a scale from 1 to 5.
 Faster models are better for quick tasks like summarizing a paragraph or translating a sentence.
 Slower models tend to be more thorough.
 Intelligence — how nuanced and accurate the model’s reasoning is, on a scale from 1 to 5.
 Higher intelligence means the model is better at complex analysis, multi-step reasoning, and catching subtle distinctions.
 The trade-off is usually speed.
 Capacity — how much text the model can process in a single conversation, shown in approximate words or pages.
 This matters when you’re working with long documents or asking questions that require the AI to consider a lot of material at once.
 Knowledge cutoff — the date up to which the model was trained.
 The model doesn’t know about events, legislation, or case law published after this date.
-If you need current information, combine the model with web search.Thinking mode
+If you need current information, combine the model with web search.Reasoning

 - Complex analysis (multi-party contract review, regulatory comparison, risk assessment): pick an intelligent model.
 The extra processing time is worth the more nuanced output.